gamemann/XDP-Firewall/README.md

 [![XDP Firewall Build Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml) [![XDP Firewall Run Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml)

 ## Description
-A stateless firewall that attaches to the [XDP](https://www.iovisor.org/technology/xdp) hook for fast packet processing.
-This firewall is designed to read filtering rules based off of a config file and filter incoming packets.
+A *stateless* firewall that attaches to the Linux kernel's [XDP](https://www.iovisor.org/technology/xdp) hook for fast packet processing.
+This firewall is designed to read filtering rules based off of a config file on disk and filter incoming packets.
 Both IPv4 and **IPv6** are supported!
-Supported protocols include TCP, UDP, and ICMP at the moment.
-With that said, the program comes with accepted and blocked packet statistics which can be disabled if need to be.
+The protocols currently supported are TCP, UDP, and ICMP at the moment.
+With that said, the program comes with accepted and blocked packet statistics which may be disabled if need to be.

-Additionally, if the host's NIC doesn't support XDP DRV hook (AKA native), the program will attempt to attach to the XDP SKB hook (AKA generic).
-The program firstly tries XDP DRV mode, though.
+Additionally, if the host's network configuration or network interface card (NIC) doesn't support the XDP DRV hook (AKA native; occurs before [SKB creation](http://vger.kernel.org/~davem/skb.html)), the program will attempt to attach to the XDP SKB hook (AKA generic; occurs after SKB creation which is where IPTables and NFTables are processed via the `netfilter` kernel module).
+You may use overrides through the command-line to force SKB or offload modes.

+With that said, reasons for a host's network configuration not supporting XDP's DRV hook may be the following.

+* Running an outdated kernel that doesn't support your NIC's driver.
+* Your NIC's driver not yet being supported.
+[Here's](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp) a NIC driver XDP support list.
+With enough Linux kernel development knowledge, you could try implementing XDP DRV support into your non-supported NIC's driver (I'd highly recommend giving [this](https://www.youtube.com/watch?v=ayFWnFj5fY8) video a watch!).
+* You don't have enough RX/TX queues (e.g. not enabling multi-queue) or your RX/TX queue counts aren't matching.
+From the information I gathered, it's recommended to have one RX and TX queue per CPU core/thread.
+You could try learning how to use [ethtool](https://www.poftut.com/linux-ethtool-tutorial-usage-examples/) and try altering the NIC's RX/TX queue settings ([this](https://www.linode.com/docs/guides/multiqueue-nic/) article may be helpful!).

 ## Command Line Usage
 The following command line arguments are supported:

 * `--config -c` => Location to config file.
 Default => **/etc/xdpfw/xdpfw.conf**.
-* `--offload -o` => Tries to load the XDP program in hardware/offload mode.
+* `--offload -o` => Tries to load the XDP program in hardware/offload mode (please read **Offload Information** below).
 * `--skb -s` => Forces the program to load in SKB mode instead of DRV.
 * `--time -t` => How long to run the program for in seconds before exiting.
 0 or not set = infinite.
 * `--list -l` => List all filtering rules scanned from config file.
 * `--help -h` => Print help menu for command line options.

+### Offload Information
+Offloading your XDP/BPF program to your system's NIC allows for the fastest packet processing you can achieve due to the NIC dropping the packets with its hardware.
+However, for one, there are **not** many NIC manufacturers that do support this feature **and** you're limited to the NIC's memory/processing (e.g. your BPF map sizes will be extremely limited).
+Additionally, there are usually stricter BPF verifier limitations for offloaded BPF programs, but you may try reaching out to the NIC's manufacturer to see if they will give you a special version of their NIC driver raising these limitations (this is what I did with one manufacturer I used).

+As of this time, I am not aware of any NIC manufacturers that will be able to offload this firewall completely to the NIC due to its BPF complexity.
+To be honest, in the current networking age, I believe it's best to leave offloaded programs to BPF map lookups and minimum packet inspection.
+For example, a BPF blacklist map lookup for malicious source IPs or ports.
+However, XDP is still very new and I would imagine we're going to see these limitations loosened or lifted in the next upcoming years.
+This is why I added support for offload mode on this firewall.

 ## Configuration File Options
 ### Main